 Understanding the hospice criteria for stroke is essential when healthcare professionals are considering a hospice care plan.
 The hospice eligibility for stroke or cerebral vascular accident (CVA) is based on the patient’s prognosis and includes specific requirements to qualify for hospice services.

 To meet stroke hospice criteria, the patient must have had an acute CVA within the past 14 days or a subacute stroke within the past six months.
 The patient must also meet certain criteria for their prognosis and medical condition.

 The patient should have a prognosis of fewer than six months if the disease runs its normal course, as determined by the hospice physician in collaboration with the attending physician.

 Criteria for Stroke

 Patients will be considered to be in the terminal stage of stroke (CVA) or coma if they meet the following criteria.

-Criteria 1 and 2 are important indicators of functional and nutritional status and will support a terminal prognosis for patients with diagnosis of stroke.
+Criteria 1 and 2 are important indicators of functional and nutritional status and will support a terminal prognosis for patients with a stroke diagnosis.
 Number 3 will lend support.

-1. Poor functional status with a Palliative Performance Scale (PPS) (PDF, 750 KB) of 40 or less.
+- Poor functional status with a Palliative Performance Scale (PPS) of 40 or less.
 All criteria in number 1 should be met: